Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Bridging score-based and IPM-based tests

-In other words, the score-based test can be viewed as a test based on the departure of the logarithmic moment of the data from the null model when it comes to exponential model nested in Gamma family. \end{example}
+In other words, the score-based test can be viewed as a test based on the departure of the logarithmic moment of the data from the null model when it comes to testing exponential model nested in Gamma distribution family with unknown scale parameter. \end{example}

-It is clear that these score-based tests compare the empirical moments of the transformed data with the theoretical moments under the null model.
-The transformation function class $\mathcal{F}$ is highly problem-specific.
-Moreover, the null model $p_\theta$ is exponentially tilted towards the alternative indexed by the transformation function: $\mathcal{L}_{(\gamma,\theta)}\propto p_\theta(x) \cdot \exp(\gamma f(x))$ for $f\in\mathcal{F}$.
-This can be easily checked for the above two examples.
-Such observation motivates us to generalize the score-based tests to a broader class of models and function classes under so-called, \textit{exponentially tilted model} (ETM).
+It is clear that these score-based tests essentially compare the empirical moments of the transformed data with the population moments under the null model.
+The full model can be constructed by exponentially tilting the null model $p_\theta$ towards the alternative indexed by the transformation function: $\mathcal{L}_{(\gamma,\theta)}\propto p_\theta(x) \cdot \exp(\gamma f(x))$ for $f\in\mathcal{F}$, which can be easily checked for the above two examples.
+Moreover, the function class $\mathcal{F}$ is highly problem-specific and and depends on the direction of interest being investigated.
+This observation motivates us to generalize score-based tests within a broader model class, the \emph{exponentially tilted model} (ETM).
 Given a class of measurable functions $\mathcal{F}$ and any $f \in \mathcal{F}$, consider the ETM:

-In Example~\ref{ex:gaussian_mean_shift}, the null model $p_\theta$ is Gaussian with mean $0$ and variance $\theta$.
-In Example~\ref{ex:exponential_gamma_model}, $p_\theta$ is an exponential distribution with scale $1/\theta$, assuming $\theta > 0$.
+In Example~\ref{ex:gaussian_mean_shift}, the null model $p_\theta$ is Gaussian with mean $0$ and variance $\theta^2$.
+In Example~\ref{ex:exponential_gamma_model}, $p_\theta$ is an exponential distribution with scale $1/\theta$.
 Let $\hat\theta_n$ be a consistent estimate of nuisance parameter $\theta$ under the null model.
-The score with respect to the parameter of interest $\gamma$ is then:
+The score of model~\eqref{eq:nonparametric_model} with respect to the parameter of interest $\gamma$ is then given by

 The score $\bs_{\hat\theta_n}(X, f)$ simplifies to the empirical average of $f$ evaluated on the data, centered by its expectation under the null.
 Given a fixed $f \in \mathcal{F}$, the test statistic $|\bs_{\hat\theta_n}(X,f)|^2$ can be used to detect deviations from the null model~\eqref{eq:nonparametric_model}.
 The choice of $f$ determines the type of alternative the test is sensitive to, as exemplified in Examples~\ref{ex:gaussian_mean_shift}-\ref{ex:exponential_gamma_model}.
 By aggregating over all $f \in \mathcal{F}$, we arrive at the following test statistic: